Tracking the Footprints of Spin Fluctuations: A MultiMethod, MultiMessenger Study of the Two-Dimensional Hubbard Model: Including fluctuations beyond mean-field: single-particle properties

 Summarizing, we conclude that extensions of DMFT based on cluster embedding methods succeed in reproducing the momentum dependence of the quasiparticle coherence scale (nodal-antinodal differentiation) in the metallic regime, but that much larger cluster sizes would be necessary in order to capture the opening of the insulating pseudogap, due to the very large correlation length in this weak coupling regime.
 Cluster embedding approaches perform much better in regimes with a smaller correlation length, such as larger values of $U$ (i.e. in the strong coupling regime) \cite{Rohringer2011} or (disregarding the sign-problem) when doping away from half-filling, as documented by the success of these methods in capturing the strong coupling pseudogap of the doped Hubbard model \cite{Gull2008, Gull2009, Gull2010, Gull2013, Parcollet2004, Macridin2006, Tremblay2006, Senechal2004, Haule2007b, Park2008, Ferrero2009, Ferrero2009b, Werner2009, Sordi2012, Sordi2012b, Sordi2013, Gunnarsson2015, Wu2018, Scheurer2018, Reymbaut2019}.

-Let us also note here that, analogously to the spirit of Fig.~\ref{fig:spectrum}, allowing for AF order within these cluster methods - and hence mimicking the large correlation length regime as an ordered state - would most likely improve the agreement, see also \cite{Fratino2017}.
+Let us also note here that, analogously to what was done with DMFT in Fig.~\ref{fig:spectrum}, allowing for AF order within these cluster methods - and hence mimicking the large correlation length regime as an ordered state - would most likely improve the agreement, see also \cite{Fratino2017}.
+We do not attempt this here - see however Sec.~\ref{sec:two_particle} for additional information about ordering within CDMFT.